Napoleon-Bonaparte-Official/corsica-blog/_posts/2023-12-21-Safe_ComputingP5_IPYNB_2_.md

 ### POPCORN HACK 2:
 > How can multi-factor authentication enhance security?

-## Factors to Increase Security of System
-> Encryption is a good way to increase security of a system.
-### Symmetric Encryption - Basic ciphers or codes
-- Symmetric encryption is two ways.
-You can encrypt it and easily decrypt it with the same methods.
-    - Examples: Caesar cipher, morse code, rail fence cipher, pre shared key etc.
-- Asymmetric encryption is much safer and can be thought of as a one way gate where the encryption method does not work to  decrypt.
-You would need a separate key to decrypt asymmetric encryption.
-    - Examples: RSA, Diffie-Hellman, Public Key Encryption
-- Firewalls and antivirus
-    - Firewall and antivirus software is a really good and easy way to protect your computer.
-Pretty much all computers come with this software and are enabled as a default.
-Just make sure to not disable it!

-### POPCORN HACK 3:
-> What are the key differences between symmetric and asymmetric encryption?

 ## Nefarious Uses of Internet
 ### Virus and Malware
 #### Virus